doga/podcatcher/README.txt

 Options:
     -d, --dir DIR                    Directory for storing application state.
-                                     Default value is current directory.
+                                     Default value is ~/.podcatcher .
     -D, --cachedir DIR               Directory for storing downloaded content.
                                      Default value is the 'cache' subdirectory
                                      of the state directory (specified by